 As discussed in earlier sections, HUD's jobs proximity index indicates that the census tracts closest to employment opportunities are in the central portion of the county (see Figure 6-7).
-The communities with the furthest proximity to jobs (an index score below the 20th percentile), comprising 29.1 percent of total county acreage, are located in the northwest and northeast portions of the county, including Bay Point, West Pittsburg, and areas east and south of Antioch to the county line, as well as Discovery Bay.
+The communities with the furthest proximity to jobs (an index score below the 20th percentile), are located in the northwest and northeast portions of the county, including Bay Point, West Pittsburg, and areas east and south of Antioch to the county line, as well as Discovery Bay.
 Except for Discovery Bay, these communities generally have higher concentrations of non-White residents than central and southern portions of the county.
 While there are jobs available in these areas, there are few large employers given the density of population, which may require residents to commute to other areas of the county or into the greater Bay Area for employment.

-As presented by Figure 6-22-23 (Percentage of Unit Capacity and County Acreage by Jobs Proximity Index Score), 45.239.238.3 percent of the total RHNA capacity is identified in the areas discussed above, accounting for 49.351.7 47.8 percent of the lower-income, 16.016.4 percent of the moderate-income, and 28.8-34.6 percent of the above moderate-income capacity.
+As presented by Figure 6-23 (Percentage of Unit Capacity by Jobs Proximity Index Score), 38.3 percent of the total RHNA capacity is identified in the areas discussed above, accounting for 47.8 percent of the lower-income, 16.4 percent of the moderate-income, and 34.6 percent of the above moderate-income capacity.
 These sites are primarily within Discovery Bay and Bay Point.
 Communities with Jobs Proximity Index scores within the 20th to 39th percentile range include North Richmond, El Sobrante, Montalvin Manor, Tara Hills, and Rodeo.
-Approximately 32.730.9 34.0 percent of RHNA capacity is identified in these areas, with potential capacity for 28.225.3 27.4 percent of lower-income units, 58.957.958.0 percent of the moderate-income units, and 23.1-28.5 percent of above moderate-income units.
-Although the greatest portion (45.2 percent) of the unincorporated county is falls within the 40th to 59th percentile range, a comparatively small percentage of the total RHNA unit capacity (8.49.2 percent) is identified within this percentile, including 3.0 68 percent of lower-income unit capacity, 9.6 89 percent of moderate-income unit capacity, and a slightly higher proportion of above moderate-income unit capacity, 17.98.0 22.2 percent.
-Approximately 20.9 4.5-18.5 percent of the units (45.53.6 15.7 percent moderate-income, 28.53014.7.2 percent above moderate-income, and 22.519.4 24.7 percent lower-income) are anticipated in areas with scores at or above the 60th percentile, higher than the unincorporated county acreage of 13.7 percent
+Approximately 34.0 percent of RHNA capacity is identified in these areas, with potential capacity for 27.4 percent of lowerincome units, 58.0 percent of the moderate-income units, and 28.5 percent of above moderate-income units.
+Although the greatest portion of the unincorporated county falls within the 40th to 59th percentile range, a comparatively small percentage of the total RHNA unit capacity (9.2 percent) is identified within this percentile, including 3.8 percent of lower-income unit capacity, 9.9 percent of moderate-income unit capacity, and a higher proportion of above moderate-income unit capacity, 1 22.2 percent.
+Approximately 18.5 percent of the units (15.7 percent moderate-income, 14.7 percent above moderate-income, and 24.7 percent lower-income) are anticipated in areas with scores at or above the 60th percentile.